Deep Variational Quantum Eigensolver: a divide-and-conquer method for solving a larger problem with smaller size quantum computers: Numerical simulation

+The results are summarized in Tab. ~\ref{Tab1}, where the energy expectation value calculated from the product state of the local ground state $|\psi _0 \rangle^{\otimes N}$, the exact ground energy for $H^{\rm eff}$, and the exact ground state energy of $H$ estimated by the Lanczos method on Qulacs or QS$^3$ are also shown as a comparison.

 In the case of $N=2$, the proposed method provides the almost exact ground state.
-In the case of $N=3,4,5$, the obtained energies are slightly higher than the exact energy obtained by imaginary time evolution.
+In the case of $3 \leq N \leq 8$, the obtained energies are $0.1$\%-$0.4$\% higher than the exact energy obtained by the Lanczos method.
 This is attributed to the fact that the local basis employed to expand $H^{\rm eff}$ is not enough to achieve an exact ground state energy, since VQE at the second stage successfully provides the ground state of $H^{\rm eff}$.
 In all cases, we can see that the proposed scheme provides a better approximation of the ground state energy smaller than those obtained by local ground states, i.e., $H^{\rm eff}_{00}$.
 This implies that an entangled state of local basis states is generated to reduce the total energy.